Bob Latford: Career

 Latford began his 55-year career in motorsports media and public relations by selling programs for the Daytona Beach races in 1946 for NASCAR founder Bill France, the father of Bill France, Jr. who was one of Latford's classmates at Seabreeze High School.
 Following a stint in the U.S. Armed Forces, Latford was attending the University of Florida when he was offered a public relations job at the new Daytona International Speedway by France, Sr. and Houston Lawing.
 The first Daytona 500 took place in 1959.

 Later on, Latford served as a public relations official and press box director at several tracks, including Charlotte Motor Speedway.
-He devised NASCAR's most popular points system, which was adopted in 1975, which NASCAR used two different versions for their series from 1975 until 2010.
+He devised a point system, which was adopted in 1975, and used by NASCAR from 1975 until 2010.
 In the system, the winner received 175 points, second 170 points, and other positions exactly the same as the current points system.

 From 1979–2000, Latford was the statistician for all NASCAR broadcasts on CBS.

-Latford was also a color commentator for the 1988 Miller High Life 500 at Pocono Raceway.
+Latford was also a color commentator for two NASCAR races on FNN and Score in 1988.

 Latford also published a weekly newsletter for motorsports journalists, The Inside Line, along with four books (see below).

 Latford worked his final race in the press box at North Carolina Motor Speedway, the Pop Secret 400 on October 22, 2000.

 On July 23, 2003 Latford died at the age of 67.